-Since the introduction of the Business Rates Retention Scheme effective from 1 April 2013.
-Local Authorities are liable for successful appeals against business rates charged to businesses in 2016/17 and earlier financial years in their proportionate share.
-Therefore, a provision has been recognised for the best estimate of the amount that businesses have been overcharged up to 31 March 2017.
-It is unknown how many of the outstanding appeals will be successful, though estimation techniques have been applied to the outstanding appeals using historic success rate data and the latest Valuation Office (VAO) ratings list of appeals.
-The total provision for appeals is £9,720k (2015/16 £9,233k) and the Council's share held in the Balance Sheet is £3,888k (2015/16 £3,693k).
-The increase in total provision from last year is £487k.
+Since the introduction of the Business Rates Retention Scheme effective from 1 April 2013, Local Authorities are liable for successful appeals against business rates charged to businesses in 2017/18 and earlier financial years in their proportionate share.
+Therefore, a provision has been recognised for the best estimate of the amount that businesses have been overcharged up to 31 March 2018.
+It is unknown how many of the outstanding appeals using historic success rate data and the latest Valuation Office (VAO) ratings list of appeals.
+In addition an amount for appeals which have not yet been lodged relating to the 2018 revaluation has been estimated.
+The total provision for appeals is £8,159k (2016/17 £9,720k) and the Council's share held in the Balance Sheet is £3,263k (2016/17 £3,888k).
+The decrease in total provision from last year is £1,562k.

 If business rate appeals were to increase significantly, the provision would have to be reassessed and increased and any increase in liability would be shared between the Council, Central Government and Hertfordshire County Council.
 The Council has taken independent advice on the level of provision required and believe the provision to be reasonable.
-However, as an example, a decrease in the business rate yield of 5% as a result of successful appeals would increase the required provision by £486k affecting the surplus/deficit on the Collection Fund and amounts to be distributed to the precepting bodies and Central Government.
+However, as an example, a decrease in the business rate yield of 5% as a result of successful appeals would increase the required provision by £408k affecting the surplus/deficit on the Collection Fund and amounts to be distributed to the precepting bodies and Central Government.

-Arrears
+Sundry Debtor Arrears

-At 31 March 2017, the Council had a balance of sundry debtors.
-A review of significant balances suggested that a doubtful debt impairment of 28.2% (£813k) was appropriate.
+At 31 March 2018, the Council had a sundry debtor balance of £2,644k.
+A review of significant balances suggested that a doubtful debt impairment of 24% (£634k) was appropriate.

-If collection rates were to deteriorate an increase in the impairment of doubtful debts would be required.
-To provide in full for all overdue sundry debtors would require an additional £363k to be set aside as an allowance.
+If collection rates were to deteriorate, an increase in the impairment of doubtful debts would be required.
+To provide in full for sundry debtors more than two months overdue would require an additional £628k to be set aside as a provision.